 This tutorial is intended for the full version of the toolbox.

+Below we show complete code that solves the above specified problem.
 Clear MATLAB Command Window and Workspace